-For current weather conditions and a weekly forecast, click here (Taiwan's Central Weather Bureau website):
+For current weather conditions and a weekly forecast, click here (Taiwan's Central Weather Administration website):

 Kinmen is in the subtropics, with virtually the same climate as Xiamen, China since it's less than 3 km away.
 The weather is similar to Taipei's, except that nearly every day of the year, it's 2 degrees (C) cooler, and also noticeably drier.
 Both humidity and precipitation are lower than most places on the main island of Taiwan.
 In fact, Kinmen has experienced near-drought conditions in recent years.
 It is famous for its wind.
 It's not always windy, but when it blows, it's biting cold in the winter and nice and cool in the summer.

 Assuming you like temperatures around 25C with clear skies and relatively low humidity with little chance of rain, the best time to come to Kinmen is in the Fall, ie anytime from mid-October through the first half of December.

 Spring = March through May

 Temperatures gradually climb up to about 26C during March, April and May, but they tend to go up and down, so although you won't need long underwear, it's a good idea to bring a fairly warm sweater or medium-weight jacket.